ca-gip/kubi/Readme.md

 |  **DEFAULT_PERMISSION**            | *ClusterRole associated with default service account*    | `view`       | `no   `     | -           |
 |  **BLACKLIST**                     | *Ignore Project*                     | `my-project-dev`                 | `no   `     | -           |

+## Versioning

+Since version v0.24.0, we have decided to modify the naming of versions for ease of reading and understanding.
+Example: v0.24.0 means that the operator was developed for Kubernetes version 1.24 and that the last 0 corresponds to the various patches we have made to the operator.
 # Client